JosephRodriguez7/se_project_spots/README.md

 1. Header spans 100% of the website's width.
 2. The main tag was given the "content" class.
 It has a constant padding of 20px on either side for a clean consistent look with different screen sizes.
 3. The Profile dashboard is composed of a Card containing the user's avatar, profile name, profile description, and a edit profile button (with corresponding icon) with animations when hovered.
-Next to the card, a "new post" button was added
+Next to the card, a "new post" button was added.
 4. Additionally, all buttons in this website have hover (with transition) effects and respective icons.
 5. The "cards" section of the site contains a responsive grid.
 Starts as a three column and two row grid with responsive design.
 It maintains the 1:1 aspect ratio for the images throughout.
 6. As the screen size narrows, the grid reduces to two columns in Tablet mode, then reduces to a single column in Mobile mode.
 The "justify-items" declaration was used to ensure elements placed within a grid cell remained centered.